If you are planning a trip to Laos and wondering what to wear, you are in the right place!

 At nighttime, you might wanna pack a pair of long pajamas as this is when the mosquitoes come out to bite.

 Although it’s hot in Laos, you’ll be glad you covered your skin as it’ll protect you from the mosquitoes.

 Malaria and dengue fever are present in Laos and these are both carried by mosquitoes.
 The best way to avoid being bitten at night is to simply cover as much skin as possible.

 You could also get some mosquito repellent as well to protect yourself.

-Thanks for reading this guide on what to wear in Laos.
-I hope it was helpful in helping you pack for your trip to Laos.
+Thanks for reading this complete guide on what to wear in Laos.

 One way to really connect with the locals is to learn a few common phrases in Lao.
 I promise this will put a huge smile on their faces!